-All new dog owners learn very quickly that daily exercise is extremely important for their canine companions.
-And among all the breeds, larger working dogs tend to require the most amount of physical activity – Border Collies included.
+All dog owners learn very quickly that daily exercise is extremely important for their furry friends.
+And among all breeds, larger working dogs tend to require the most amount of physical activity.
+So, what about the Border Collie?

-So, how much exercise does a Border Collie need?
-Thanks to their long history as premier working and sheep-herding dogs, Border Collies require an extensive amount of physical activity.
-We recommend providing 1 to 2 hours of exercise each day to release any pent up energy in these dogs.
+Because of their long history as premier working and sheep-herding dogs, Border Collies require an extensive amount of physical activity.
+Top veterinarians and experts recommend about 1 to 2 hours of exercise each day to release any pent up energy in your Border Collie.

-Don’t be overwhelmed.
+This may sound daunting to most owners.
+But don’t be overwhelmed.
 While two hours a day may seem like a lot, it’s well worth the effort to ensure a happy and healthy Border Collie.
-Fortunately, there are easy ways to give them the necessary exercise.
+Fortunately, there are easy ways to give them sufficient exercise.

-So if you’re bringing a Border Collie home for companionship, you need to provide them with other ways of releasing energy.
+So if you’re bringing a Border Collie home for companionship, you will need to provide them with other ways of releasing their pent-up energy.
 But why do these dogs need so much more daily exercise than other dogs?

-They’re so good at their jobs that they’re universally recognized as one of, if not the best, herding dogs in the world.
+However the fact is, they’re so good at their jobs that they’re universally recognized as one of, if not the best, herding dog in the world.
 And according to Wide Open Pets, Border Collies take the number 1 spot for best herding dogs.

 It’s not uncommon for herding dogs to need a lot of exercise.
 Just think about it.
 Herding is the act of pushing animals around by running, barking and nipping at them.
 Doing this for long periods of time certainly requires a lot of energy.